arangodb/arangodb/Documentation/DocuBlocks/Rest/BackupRestore/post_admin_backup_create.md

 @RESTHEADER{POST /_admin/backup/create, Create backup}

 @RESTDESCRIPTION
-Creates a consistent online backup, very much like a snapshot in time, with a given label "as soon as possible".
-The ambiguity in the word soon refers to the next window during which a global write lock across all databases can be obtained in order to guarantee consistency.
+Creates a "as soon as possible" a consistent hot backup, very much like a snapshot in time, with a given label .
+The ambiguity in the phrase as soon as possible refers to the next window during which a global write lock across all databases can be obtained in order to guarantee consistency.

-The request must contain an object with the following attributes:
+The request may contain an object with the following attributes:

 @RESTBODYPARAM{label,string,required,string}
 The label for this backup.
 The label is used to together with a